https-github-com-ruzyysmartt/lld-v2/.github/ISSUE_TEMPLATE/enhancement.md

 ---
-name: 🗣 Start a Discussion
+name: "\U0001F5E3 Start a Discussion"
 about: Discuss changes to improve the state of Ledger Live.
 Please keep one issue per topic.
+title: ''
+labels: ''
+assignees: ''

 ---

 <!-- DESCRIPTION: Explain precisely what you think should be improved and how you think it should work -->